ryanwillismemverge/mvtopo/README.md

   -s SPOOF, --spoof SPOOF
                         manually add memdev's that are not in the cxl sysfs topology.
                         Each memdev should be name,serial,size_mb - separate devices by semicolon.
-  -m, --logical_mode    Specify that you want the graph output in logical mode --cxl_cmd CXL_CMD     Command for cxl, default is "cxl" --dax_cmd DAX_CMD     Command for daxctl, default is "daxctl" -d, --debug           debug prints
+  -a, --auto            Run an analyzer that attempts to auto-generate links and spoofs -m, --logical_mode    Specify that you want the graph output in logical mode --cxl_cmd CXL_CMD     Command for cxl, default is "cxl" --dax_cmd DAX_CMD     Command for daxctl, default is "daxctl" -d, --debug           debug prints
 ```

+First attempt auto-mode `./mvtopo.py -a` and if this doesn't look reasonable, then you will need
+to provide manual linkage and spoofing depending on your specific hardware environment.

 # Requirements